East Contra Costa Fire Protection District: Consolidation with Contra Costa County Fire Protection District

+After CONFIRE annexed East Contra Costa Fire Protection District, Contra Costa County Fire Protection District announced plans to reopen a fire station in downtown Brentwood that was closed.
+The old Fire Station 54 building, which was shut down in 2014 was demolished in October 2022 to make way for a two-story building.
+The new station will be named "Station 94" and will be on the same site as the one demolished in 2022.

+In late 2024, district officials announced that the station will open in Fall 2026.
+On March 21, 2025, the Brentwood Planning Commission postponed its decision on the new Fire Station 94.
+However, the project was approved by the Brentwood Planning Commission on June 10, 2025.

 Mutual aid agreements

 Various fire protection districts have mutual aid agreements, but in May 2019 these were modified based on numbers of engines available at the time the aid was summoned.
 For example, ECCFPD (Battalion 5) covers Brentwood, Oakley, Discovery Bay, Byron, Bethel Island, Knightsen, Morgan Territory while Contra Costa Fire Protection District (CONFIRE) (Battalion 8) normally covers Antioch, Pittsburg and Bay Point.

 CONFIRE has 8 engines, and has already said it is willing to send a maximum of four to another district when requested.
 However, if one or more of its engines are unavailable for any reason, then it will deduct one from the number it will send.
 In other words, if all eight are unavailable, then CONFIRE will send none to the requesting district.
 In such a situation the aid will have to be requested from stations farther away (e.g., Central CC: Concord, Martinez or Pleasant Hill or CALFIRE in Rio Vista, Tracy, Stockton or Livermore.

 On June 8, 2020, ECCFPD Fire Chief Brian Helmick announced that as of July 1, 2020, the district will only allow its fire fighters to enter burning structures if occupants' lives are at stake.
 "Otherwise,... you need to do the best you can to fight the fire from the exterior to the interior, but you cannot be aggressive and overextend yourself.”
 Moreover, only a maximum of three of the department's five fire engines will be sent to a structure fire.
 This new policy is intended to prevent damage to engines that the department cannot afford to replace.

-The ECCFPD headquarters is now located in the Brentwood City Hall, 150 City Park Way in Brentwood, California.